 Screencasts as Assignments for Learners

-.
-Please note that only Admins and course Instructors (or Power Users with granted permissions) can upload screencasts as formal assets into courses, while learners in courses can add screencasts to assignments.
+In your platform, you can now add a screencast as both a formal or informal learning asset.
+Learners can upload assignments by recording a screencast.
+Please note that only Admins and course instructors (or Power Users with granted permissions) can upload screencasts as formal assets into courses, while learners in courses can add screencasts to assignments.

 Uploading Assignments as a Learner